rheia-framework/RHEIA/docs/sphinx/stochastic design space.rst

 To define a design variable, the set-up in the :file:`design_space.csv` file is as follows::

-	name,feature_type,lb,ub
+	name,type,value,upper_bound

 where:

 - name: name of the variable;
-- feature_type: a design variable is indicated with `var`;
+- type: a design variable is indicated with `var`;
-- lb: lower bound value for the design variable;
+- value: lower bound value for the design variable;
-- ub: upper bound value for the design variable.
+- upper_bound: upper bound value for the design variable.

 An example for a configured design variable `des_var_1` with a range between 10 and 50 is::